OWASP/abap-code-scanner/index.md

 ## Contributing

-Contributions to the ABAP Code Scanner Framework are welcome!
+Contributions to the ABAP Code Scanner are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

 ## License